 In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

-A resident estate belongs to a descendent who was domiciled in South Carolina at the time of his or her death.
+A resident estate belongs to a decedent who was domiciled in South Carolina at the time of their death.

 A resident trust is administered in South Carolina.